Rajinder Kaur Bhattal

 Rajinder Kaur Bhattal (born 30 September 1945) is an Indian politician and member of Congress who served as the 14th Chief Minister of Punjab from 1996 to 1997.
 She is also served as 2nd Deputy Chief Minister of Punjab from 2004 to 2007.
 She is the first and so far only female to hold the office of Chief Minister in Punjab.
 Overall she is 8th female Chief Minister and first female deputy chief minister in India.
 Since 1992 she has won from Lehra Assembly Constituency five terms consecutively.

 Early life

-She was born on 30 September 1945 in Lahore in Punjab to Hira Singh Bhattal and Harnam Kaur.
+She was born toward the end of the British Raj on 30 September 1945 in Lahore in Punjab to Hira Singh Bhattal and Harnam Kaur.
 She was married to Lal Singh Sidhu at village Changali Wala, Lehragaga in Sangrur district and had two children, a girl and a boy.